ucb-bar/hammer/README.md

  * rocket-chip: The interesting one.
 This just calls into Rocket Chip and generates whatever it does.

- * boom: Generates sa BOOM core instead of a Rocket core, but otherwise uses the Rocket Chip RTL.
+ * boom: Generates a BOOM core instead of a Rocket core, but otherwise uses the Rocket Chip RTL.
 While BOOM itself is useful, this also serves as an example of how to add projects based on Rocket Chip.